sassoftware/esp-kubernetes/README.md

 kubectl -n sckolo exec -it postgres-deployment-6f9d6cc8cc-mhx79 -- psql -U esp
 ```

-**Note:** the name of your postgres pod will differ from **postgres-deployment-6f9d6cc8cc-mhx79**.
+**Note:** The name of your PostreSQL pod will differ from **postgres-deployment-6f9d6cc8cc-mhx79**.

 ### Deploy Images in Kubernetes

-After you have revised the manifest files that reside in deploy/, deploy images on the Kubernetes
+After you have revised the manifest files that reside in the deploy/ directory, deploy images on the Kubernetes
 cluster with the script bin/dodeploy.

 ```shell